karlklin/math-competition-redux-learning/README.md

 ## With redux

 ### React design
-Redux offers a tradeoff.
+Redux offers a trade-off.
 It asks you to:
 - Describe application state as plain objects and arrays.
 - Describe changes in the system as plain objects.
 - Describe the logic for handling changes as pure function

 ### Live code
+1. Store setup (?): empty store in dev tools
+2. Initial state + actions
+3. CompetitionManager: internal state => store
+4. Component by component (caution: ComputationPercentageHistory needs to pass data)
+5. Fix HistoryLog update bug
+6. Reducer: use lens
+7. Optional: flat state

-### What we acheived
+### What we achieved
 - each component of an application can have `direct access to the state` of the application
 - no need for sending props down to child components or using `callback functions` to send data back up to a parent.
 - removes `coupling` between components